-As of December 31, 2013 and 2012, we did not have any off-balance sheet arrangements or any holdings in variable interest entities.
+We have not entered into any off-balance sheet arrangements or any holdings in variable interest entities.

 Quantitative and Qualitative Disclosures about Market Risk

 Our activities primarily expose us to the financial risks of changes in foreign currency exchange rates and interest rates.
 We do not enter into derivative financial instruments to manage our exposure to such risks.